-Once they’re soaked and sprouted, we stone-grind the beans slowly at low temperature to further preserve sensitive vitamins and nutrients.
+Once they’re soaked and sprouted, we stone-grind the beans slowly at a low temperature to further preserve sensitive vitamins and nutrients.
 After all, that’s how flour was first made.
-Read about the benefits of stone grinding HERE.
+Read about the benefits of stone-grinding HERE.

 FUN FACT!
 In Myanmar, garbanzo flour is boiled until thick, then sliced into silky soy-free tofu that crisps up beautifully for use in salads, curries, and snacks.